aiidateam/aiida-core/docs/source/state/calculation_state.rst

 AiiDA calculations can be of two kinds:

-* :py:class:`JobCalculation <aiida.orm.implementation.general.calculation.job.AbstractJobCalculation>`: those who need to be run on a scheduler
+* :py:class:`JobCalculation <aiida.orm.implementation.general.calculation.job.JobCalculation>`: those who need to be run on a scheduler

 * :py:class:`CalcFunctionNode <aiida.orm.node.process.CalcFunctionNode>`: rapid executions that are executed by the daemon itself, on your local machine.